ilyachur/cmake4vim/README.md

 This plugin shows cmake results using quickfix list.
 If you installed **[vim-dispatch](https://github.com/tpope/vim-dispatch)** plugin, it will be use it, this means that if you are using vim with tmux, cmake output will be printed in a separate window.

 This plugin allow to specify cmake targets in order to avoid building of all project.
-If you use **[CtrlP](https://github.com/ctrlpvim/ctrlp.vim)** you can use it to select cmake target.
+If you use **[CtrlP](https://github.com/ctrlpvim/ctrlp.vim) or [FZF](https://github.com/junegunn/fzf.vim)** you can use them to select cmake target.

 If you want to generate a make command from cmake, you can use this plugin to set some flags for the make command (for example -jN and etc).